-Renewable energy and renewable raw materials are the essential pillars for a new energy and industrial system to be built.
-In order to remain an energy port in the future, we are looking for new cargo flows and ways to generate sustainable energy.
+Historically, the Amsterdam port has been an energy port, which we also want to be in the future.
+In order to remain an energy port in the future, we are looking for new cargo flows and ways to generate sustainable energy to meet our climate goals.
 We do this together with the energy customers in the port and with other partners.

 Our role in the energy transition